mjeanmar/mdi-basic-training/_docs/mdi-pipelines/00_index.md

 ## {{ page.title }}

-You should now have all the basic tools and skills in place to begin to work with MDI Stage 1 Pipelines, where a **pipeline** is a set of analysis actions applied to some set of data inputs.
+You now have the basic tools and skills in place to begin to work with MDI Stage 1 Pipelines, where a **pipeline** is a set of analysis actions applied to a set of data inputs.

-### High-level view of MDI pipeline execution
+### High-level view of pipeline execution

-We will guide you to installing the **mdi** command line utility, or interface (sometimes called a CLI).
-The mdi utility is a program subject to the same rules you learned for any Linux command.
+We will guide you to installing a pipeline command line utility, or interface (sometimes called a CLI).
+The utility is a program subject to the same rules you learned for any Linux command.
 It will have subcommands, take options and inputs, and create outputs and messages.